-- If I have questions or concerns about my experiences in the SLC or the ACE, what do I do?
+- If I have questions or concerns about my experiences in the SLC or the LTC, what do I do?

-For tutoring in select humanities and social sciences courses (courses tutored in these disciplines vary semester-by-semester), writing and literacy skills, drop by the Academic Center for Excellence (ACE) in the Old Gym Building, room 205, and fill out a tutor request form.
-You may also complete an online version of the form and fax it to the ACE at 718-960-7831.
+For tutoring in select humanities and social sciences courses (courses tutored in these disciplines vary semester-by-semester), writing and literacy skills, complete an online version of our appointment request form.

 Please note that if you need basic math tutoring (e.g. for the CUNY ACT Basic Skills Test in Mathematics), you must contact the Math Department's Math and Computer Science Lab for tutoring (718-960-8878).
-The ACE and SLC do not offer math tutoring.
+The LTC and SLC do not offer math tutoring.

-Both the Academic Center for Excellence (ACE) and the Science Learning Center (SLC) do accept walk-ins; however, we cannot guarantee a tutor will be available at a given time.
+Both the Lehman College Tutoring Center (LTC) and the Science Learning Center (SLC) do accept walk-ins; however, we cannot guarantee a tutor will be available at a given time.
 Sometimes a tutoring slot becomes available if there is a cancellation.

 We suggest calling the LTC (718-960-8175) or the SLC (718-960-7707), to inquire about the availability of tutors.
 We will do our best to accommodate you, depending on tutor availability.

-The ACE and SLC tutors are undergraduate peer tutors, a limited number of gradaute peer tutors, and non-students with qualifying credentials.
-All tutors have attained excellent academic grades in the courses they tutor or have other qualifying credentials and particupate in regular staff development and training sessions certified by the College Reading and Learning Association.
+The LTC and SLC academic coaches and tutors are undergraduate and graduate student peer support staff, and non-students with qualifying credentials.
+All tutors have attained excellent grades in the courses they tutor or have other qualifying credentials and participate in regular staff development and training sessions certified by the College Reading and Learning Association.

-In general, sessions last fifty minutes in the ACE.
-Most tutoring at the ACE is one-on-one; students meet with their tutors once a week, and sometimes more frequently.
+In general, sessions last fifty minutes in the LTC.
+Most tutoring at the LTC is one-on-one; students meet with their tutors once a week, and sometimes more frequently.
 In the SLC, tutoring occurs on a drop-in basis and sessions are not timed.